solarwinds/nova/DEVELOPMENT.md

 ## Style Guide

 <details>
-  <summary>Click to expand!</summary>
+  <summary>Click to view the guide</summary>

   ### Component development
-  1. Library components have to work in OnPush change detection mode Why?
+  * Library components have to work in OnPush change detection mode Why?
 We have no control over user environment and change detection strategy is subject to consumer's freedom of choice.
 Therefore we need to make sure that components we provide work under both, where ChangeDetectionStrategy.OnPush is stricter than Default, so we need to support OnPush.
-  2. Document every setTimeout() (and other situations when code is not self-explanatory) Why? setTimeout is tied to a wider context of executed code, which might not be apparent from reading the code.
+  * Document every setTimeout() (and other situations when code is not self-explanatory) Why? setTimeout is tied to a wider context of executed code, which might not be apparent from reading the code.
 Documenting the setTimeout usage helps to understand that context.
-  3. ResizeObserver polyfill usage
+  * ResizeObserver polyfill usage

 ```
 this.resizeObserver.observe(this.el.nativeElement);